Morecha/Tracking-ManagementSystem/README.md

 - 15 laravel components ready-to-use
 - Laravel modules
 - Unit testing
-- live Tracking Internet of things Moduls
+- live Tracking Internet of things Moduls (1cars)
+- Maps position for all cars and the details
+- CRUD for Cars and Schedule
+- CRUD for Driver
--
+- CRUD for ticketing

 ## License